shivamdevs/OasisMenu/documentation/src/content/docs/components/oasismenublock.md

 description: "Know more about OasisMenuBlock and how to use it"
 ---

 The `OasisMenuBlock` component is a container for all `OasisMenuTrigger` and `OasisMenu` components in your application.
 It acts as a parent where all the processing happens.

+## Usage

 Here's an example of how to use it:

 ```jsx
 import { OasisMenuBlock } from 'oasismenu';